 As we mentioned above, during inpatient rehab, it’s like you’re draped in sobriety.
 There is little temptation because you’re in a different environment than the one in which you used to use drugs or alcohol.

 The problem is that this makes for a hard transition when you leave rehab.
 You don’t know how to soberly deal with that old environment.
-This why so many people enter sober living homes after inpatient rehab.
+This is why so many people enter sober living homes after inpatient rehab.

 With outpatient rehab, you learn how to be sober while balancing family, work, and responsibilities from the start.
 You don’t have the sudden dropoff of support that can make other people prone to relapsing.